jastrz/EZRoomGenerator/README.md

 - Generates Wall, Floor and Roof as separate meshes.
 - Works with all pipelines, although sample materials are for URP, so some adjustments might be needed for them to work.
 - Contains simple FPP Controller (Player prefab) with a flashlight, of course.
+- Rooms can be joined manually by adding passages to form a larger structure.
 - Standalone PlayMode support has not been tested yet.

 ---